repoze/repoze.squeeze/README.txt

   @url_prefix: Path segment or full base URL that will be used to serve the cache directory as static files.

+The following option is optional:

   @threshold: Floating-point parameter that controls the merge to apperances threshold.
 This parameter can normally be left at the default (0.5).

-Remember to configure a WSGI application to serve the squeezed resources!
+In addition, you must configure the WSGI application to serve the file cache directory from the ``url_prefix`` (e.g. "cache").

 Invalidation
 ------------